What is Sumulationcraft?

 Why not just use a dummy?

 Dummy testing will never yield accurate results because it has a very small sample size, even if you hammer at it for hours.
-Simulationcraft runs hundreds of simulations in mere seconds, and averages out the results, making sure that random is never a factor.
+Simulationcraft runs thousands of simulations in mere seconds, and averages out the results, making sure that random is never a factor.

 Basics of Simulationcraft